 By Kipp Hanley

-Articles in the Health Kids Series are presented by the Marine Corps Marathon Healthy Kids Fun Run to be held on Saturday, Oct.
-28, 2006.
-Registration is open until October 17 at www.marinemarathon.com.
+Articles in the Healthy Kids Series are presented by the Marine Corps Marathon Healthy Kids Fun Run to be held in October 2007.
+Visitwww.marinemarathon.com for more information.
 The one-mile run welcomes children ages 6-13.
 Kipp Hanley is the Marketing Coordinator for the Marine Corps Marathon.
 No federal or Marine Corps endorsement implied.